masonh22/sudoku/README.md

 The brute force algorithm works from right to left, top to bottom, trying numbers 1-9 and seeing if it violates one of the rules.
 If it does, it tries the next number.
 If it eventually leads to a contradiction (no numbers work at a square), it tries the next number.
 If it reaches a contradiction, it goes back to the previous square.
 This algorithm is very inefficient, but very simple to reason about and implement.
 It is garunteed to find a solution, provided one exists.
 There are, however, puzzles that are designed to combat this algorithm.
 For example, a puzzle designed to have the first row equal to 9, 8, 7, ..., 1 as the solution would take this algorithm a lot of time to solve (it froze my webpage when I tried a puzzle like this).
 This algorithm is good enough for most normal puzzles and will find a solution in a fraction of a second.

 Smart brute force:
 This algorithm is similar to brute force, except instead of working methodically from right to left, top to bottom, it chooses the cells with the fewest possible values and tries those values.
 After finding a cell with only one possible value, it puts that value in the cell and updates the possible values for cells affected by inserting that value.
 If no cell has only one possible value, we find the cell with the least possible values and guess one of those values.
 If this eventually leads to a contradiction (one cell has no possible values), we remove our guess from the possible values of that cell and continue the algorithm.
 This algorithm is far quicker than the brute force algorithm and it can solve many puzzles without needing to guess.
-When it does need to guess, it guesses efficiently
+When it does need to guess, it guesses efficiently.

 # TODO: